-Unlike the Kibble-Zurek model, where the vortex density is determined by a freeze-out time, our interpretation depends only on a spatial length-scale and is therefore ramp rate independent.
-After our initial measurements of the 636, 805, and 1067 nm devices, we later performed additional follow-up experiments using the 750 nm device to investigate any possible ramp rate dependence.
+Unlike the KZ model, where the vortex density is determined by a freeze-out time, the interpretation here depends only on a spatial length-scale and is therefore ramp rate independent.
+After initial measurements of the 636, 805, and 1067 nm devices, additional follow-up experiments were performed using the 750 nm device to investigate any possible ramp rate dependence.
 This was achieved by varying the temperature ramp rate from 0.03-0.36 mK/hr while passing through the critical temperature.
-The maximum temperature ramp rates possible were limited both by the thermal time constant of the experimental cell, and the requirements that the nuclear demagnetization process used to cool our apparatus be adiabatic.
-Assuming the Kibble-Zurek scaling of $L \propto \sqrt{dT/dt}$, a factor of 10 increase in the ramp rate will increase the vortex density by $\sim$3 times, which should be observable in our experiment.
-Despite this, we see no evidence of a change in linewidth when the temperature is ramped at different rates through $T_c$.
-The only observed dependence on ramp rate was due to a systematic error introduced by our data averaging.
-Because many peaks were averaged together while the temperature was changing, the linewidth was artificially broadened.
-See the Supplementary Material for an in-depth discussion of the temperature ramp rate dependence \cite{SI}.
-In addition, we have performed measurements at fixed temperature, where we have cooled down without driving the device to ensure no turbulent generation of vortices, and find identical results, see Supplementary Material \cite{SI}.
+The maximum temperature ramp rates possible were limited both by the thermal time constant of the experimental cell, and the requirements that the nuclear demagnetization process used to cool the apparatus be adiabatic.
+Assuming the KZ scaling of $L \propto \sqrt{dT/dt}$, a factor of 10 increase in the ramp rate will increase the vortex density by $\sim$3 times, which should have been observable in the experiments.
+Despite this, no evidence of a change in linewidth is seen when the temperature was ramped at different rates through $T_c$ \cite{SI}.